dibgerge/ml-coursera-python-assignments/README.md

  - Now, run the installation script using `./Anaconda3-5.1.0-Linux-x86_64.sh`, and follow installation instructions in the terminal.

-Once you have installed python, create a new python environment will all the requirements using the following command:
+Once you have installed Python, create a new Python environment with all the requirements using the following command:

     conda env create -f environment.yml

-After the new environment is setup, activate it using (windows)
+After the new environment is set up, activate it using (Windows)

     activate machine_learning

-or if you are on a linux machine
+or if you are on a Linux machine

     source activate machine_learning

-Now we have our python environment all set up, we can start working on the assignments.
-To do so, navigate to the directory where the assignments were installed, and launch the jupyter notebook from the terminal using the command
+Now that we have our Python environment all set up, we can start working on the assignments.
+To do so, navigate to the directory where the assignments were installed, and launch the Jupyter notebook from the terminal using the command

     jupyter notebook